Cosmo-Tech/terraform-azure-cosmotech-autostopstart/README.md

-# Azure Functions Timer Trigger
+# Terraform - Azure Functions Timer Trigger

 This repository contains source code of azure functions for auto stop/start AKS and ADX services.

-## Terraform deployment
 * clone repository
 * configure terraform.tfvars
     * CRON schedules are UTC timezone
-    * function can be disabled
+    * functions can be disabled

 ```
 ./run-terraform.sh
 ```

+/!\ states are not stored, in case of modification needed, delete the old resource group and deploy again